CPE Levels

 Supervisory Education Training

 Upstate received additional accreditation to offer CPE Supervisory Education training in 2013.
-We have joined with Strong Memorial Hospital in Rochester, NY to create the New York Great Lakes ACPE Supervisory Education Consortium.
-Becoming a CPE Supervisor is a rigorous process involving 3-6 years of intense preparation under the supervisor of a CPE Supervisor.
+Becoming a CPE Certified Educator is a rigorous process involving 3-6 years of intense preparation under the supervisor of a CPE Certified Educator.
 Requirements and an application can be found at www.acpe.edu Certification Manual.
-If this is a special call in your life, please contact Upstate's CPE Supervisor to begin the dialogue about your interest.
-Upstate has a stipended position for an SES (Supervisory Education Student), others may train for the fee of $900 a training unit.
+If this is a special call in your life, please contact Upstate's CPE Certified Educator to begin the dialogue about your interest.
 Minimally you must have 4 CPE units from an ACPE accredited training program (2 at Level II), faith endorsement, graduate education, clinical experience and a passion for pastoral education.